what-are-mentor-sentences

 Finally, we evaluate and share.

-This may seem unnecessary, but it is soooo good for them to think about their own writing, take pride in it, and share it with others.
+This may seem unnecessary, but it is soooo good for students to think about their own writing, take pride in it, and share it with others.
 This is what can flip the switch in a student's brain from "I'm not a good writer" to "Oh, maybe I can be a good writer."
 And this is huge.

 mentor sentence examples on a handout